 We travelled to events for demonstrations, trained young people at the universities and enjoyed every bit of it.

-Don Gregorio Araneta from Bago City, Negros Occidental invited the famous and the number one bastonero from Panay Island, Tansiong Padilla of Iloilo to a match againstbrot Conrado Tortal, elder her of Balbino Tortal.
+Don Gregorio Araneta from Bago City, Negros Occidental invited the famous and the number one bastonero from Panay Island, Tansiong Padilla of Iloilo to a match against brother Conrado Tortal, the elder of Balbino Tortal.
 The match was held publicly during the fiesta of Bago City.
 The rule was to have both fighters stand on coconut shells and their weapons (stick and dagger) covered with charcoal dust.
 Anyone marked or stained with charcoal on their shirt will lose.
-But Conrado was an expert in close quarter knife fighting.
+But Conrado was an expert in close-quarter knife fighting.
 He threw an unconventional daga or dagger method of attack that shocked his opponent.
 Padilla froze for a couple of seconds giving Conrado an opportunity to penetrate.
-Conrado successfully penetrated the opponent’s defense causing Padilla to lose the match.
+Conrado successfully penetrated the opponent’s defence causing Padilla to lose the match.

 Balbino Tortal, younger brother of Conrado Tortal and father of Grand Tuhon Jerson Tortal Sr, was a member of the National Volunteer Citizens Army.
 Before the dark clouds of World War II loomed over the Far East, Philippine Commonwealth President Manuel L. Quezon, proclaimed the National Volunteer Citizens Army as a response to the growing threat of invasion by the Japanese Imperial Army.
 One very important and significant event took place at the closing of World War II.
 When Balbino Tortal and his family move to the town of Talisay, Negros Occidental, they encountered a group of Japanese soldiers.